AlexanderGTumanov/hep-th-rag/README.md

 This project builds a Retrieval-Augmented Generation (RAG) system for the high-energy theoretical physics (hep-th) arXiv.
 Instead of relying on titles, abstracts, or keyword matching, the system operates on the full text of papers.
 Each document is split into smaller text chunks, and a neural network encodes these chunks into dense vector representations.
 User queries are embedded in the same space, and the system retrieves the most semantically relevant passages in the corpus.
 A separate neural network concisely summarizes the top chunk hits.
 The goal is to enable fast, meaning-aware search that can locate the exact sections where specific ideas or constructions are discussed.

 The retrieval model is a Transformer-based dual encoder that maps token sequences to fixed-size embeddings and is trained with a per-batch contrastive loss.
 It uses a dual-encoder architecture trained with a contrastive InfoNCE objective.
-The model uses a 256-dimensional token representation, four Transformer layers, eight attention heads per layer, and feed-forward blocks of size 640 with a dropout rate of 0.1, and produces a 256-dimensional output embedding.
+The model uses a 256-dimensional token representation, four Transformer layers, eight attention heads per layer, feed-forward blocks of size 640, and produces a 256-dimensional output embedding.

 Three versions of this model are trained and available.
 Two use mean pooling to aggregate token embeddings into chunk embeddings, differing only in that one uses learned positional encoding and the other does not.
 The third also uses positional encoding but replaces mean pooling with a CLS token for aggregation.
 Unlike architectures such as GPT or BERT, where positional encoding is essential for predicting tokens at specific positions, it is not strictly necessary for a dual-encoder whose objective is to maximize semantic similarity between matched chunks in embedding space.
 Accordingly, neither of the two pooling models clearly outperforms the other, and they often complement each other, which motivated a combined fusion strategy for ranking.
 The CLS-based model underperformed in evaluation and is included purely for completeness.